 Can a person become addicted to a substance in food; sugar, carbohydrates, and/or high fat foods, just like some people become addicted to substances like cocaine, heroin, or alcohol?

-Or, instead, do we get addicted to certain food behaviors because we’re seeking the reward (the release of feel-good brain chemicals) we get when we turn to those behaviors over and over again?
+Or, instead, do we get addicted to certain food behaviors because we’re seeking the reward we get (the release of feel-good brain chemicals dopamine, endogenous opioids, serotonin) when we turn to those behaviors over and over again?
 Does stopping at a fast food restaurant every night on the way home from work indicate an addiction to a specific ingredient in that fast food?
 Or, do we rely on that addictive, repetitive behavior because it calms us down as we transition from work to home every night?

 Food Addiction and Behavior Addiction are hot topics these days.
 I glad to report that, finally, there’s much research under way.
 But it’s early to expect definitive answers.
 Preliminary research into “food addiction” (mostly studied in rats) suggests that it’s likely a small percentage of people may actually get “addicted’ to food itself.
 But many brain researchers are speculating that the majority of people who describe feeling “addicted to food” have actually developed what’s called a process or behavior addiction.

-With a behavior addiction, a person gets addicted to a certain behavior because that compulsive behavior brings a reward and relief when they pursue that particular behavior (i.e. bingeing, compulsive snacking, excessive TV watching, ordering food delivered to the house, too much time on social media, purging, over exercising, gambling, sex, self-cutting, etc.)
+With a behavior addiction, a person gets addicted to a certain behavior because that compulsive behavior brings a reward and relief when they pursue that particular behavior (i.e. bingeing, compulsive snacking, compulsive spending, excessive web surfing or streaming video watching, ordering a lot of food delivered to the house, too much time on social media, purging, over exercising, gambling, pornography or sex addiction, self-cutting, etc.)

 One definition I read said this involves “… brain reward, motivation, memory, and related brain circuitry”.
-We have memories of previous times when we felt good after emotional eating (feeling zoned-out, relaxed, soothed, or excited) lead to both a biological and behavioral response to whatever cues triggered our eating; a fight with a spouse, the fast food sign you see when driving home after a stressful day at the office, turning on the TV at the end of a long day.
+We have memories of previous times when we felt good after emotional eating (felt zoned-out, relaxed, soothed, or excited).
+We got both a biological and behavioral response to whatever familiar cues triggered our eating.
+Maybe it was a fight with a family member, or it was the fast food sign you saw when driving home after a stressful day at the office, or it was just the habit of turning on the TV at the end of a long day.
 Those familiar cues, in turn, trigger craving and/or engagement in our addictive behaviors.
 Our “Emotional Eating Reward Switch” gets flipped and we head for the food.
 We do it over and over again, for the reward, even when we know there will be adverse consequences and we say we want to stop.

 While we wait for the brain researchers to learn more about what causes this brain circuitry “dysfunction” and chronic “loss of control”, there’s some good news on the horizon.
 Practitioners in the trenches, people like my colleagues and I, are taking the research that is available and applying it to our work with our clients.
 Through a variety of targeted strategies, we’re learning how people can replace their self-defeating, habitual, reward-driven behaviors with other more productive ways to get those feel-good chemicals in the brain.

-We’re learning and practicing healthier, effective ways people can get those feel-good brain chemicals AND replace their old conditioned responses.
+Yes!
+You can learn how to lean on more effective tools!
+You can learn and practice healthier, more effective ways to get those feel-good brain chemicals AND replace your old conditioned responses.